 If you are a U.S. Citizen or Permanent Resident, but not a California Resident, it is imperative that you work toward becoming a California Resident as soon as possible.
-As a California Resident you will not need to pay the NRST fees of \$15,102 per year.
+As a California Resident you will not need to pay the NRST fees.
 It is important to start this process as soon as you get to California, since it takes one year to complete.
-For more information about residency, go to www.registrar.ucla.edu/residence/.
+For more information about residency, go to https://registrar.ucla.edu/fees-residence/residence-requirements.